 Sloths belong to the superorder Xenarthra, a group of mammals that also include anteaters and armadillos.
 They're arboreal animals that spend most of their lives hanging upside down in the rainforests of Central and South America.

-The APPC is located in Gamboa, one of the most biodiverse tropical areas of Panama.
-It sits in the Panama Canal watershed and is less than 30 minutes from the city.
+The APPC is located in Gamboa, one of the most biodiverse tropical areas of Panama and City of Knowledge, right next to Panama Canal, less than 10 minutes from the city.
 With more than 11,000 species of plants and animals, Panama has one of the greatest levels of biodiversity in proportion to its size.
 However, despite the fact that 35% of the country's land is protected, life here faces great threats due to habitat loss and the expansion of urban and industrial areas.

 Help us give wild animals the opportunity to return to the forest.
 The APPC does not rescue animals to simply fulfill a mission - we rescue them because as living beings, they have the right to be rescued.

 Every year, we rescue and rehabilitate more than 450 wild animals.
 If you want to learn more about the species we rescue and discover how you can help, check out our Adopt an Animal page

 The Panamerican Conservation Association (APPC) is Panama’s leader in wildlife rescue, focusing on sloths in particular.
 The APPC rescues and cares for sick, injured and orphaned animals, providing long-term care to those who need it.
 Through education, we promote environmental awareness and the importance of the community’s role in protecting wildlife.